We specialize in porcelain restoration

 Save every piece you can find.
 DO NOT try to glue the pieces back together if you intend to have the item restored.
 We will only have to take it apart and reglue it.
 This adds to the cost of repair.

-You can bring the item into our shop, or you can ship it to us.
+You can bring the item to our shop, or you can ship it to us.
 Upon receipt, we will give you an estimate for restoration.
 You can send us pictures via email if you want a ballpark estimate, but know it is a ballpark estimate only.
 We cannot give accurate estimates from emails or phone descriptions without having the piece in hand.

 Should you decide to have the item restored, we will provide the time frame for completion, and request a 50% deposit before work begins.